RageLeague/GriftlandsEveryoneDies/README.md

 This mod for Griftlands adds options to remove plot armor, allowing you to break the game.

 Version: 1.0.0
-Workshop ID: (TBD)
+Workshop ID: 2596124635
 Alias(Used for mod dependency): EveryoneDies

 Author: RageLeague

-Supported Languages: English
+Supported Languages: English, 简体中文

 ## What does this mod offers?